From LinuxReviewsJump to navigationJump to search

 Arora was a cross-platform web browser built using WebKit and Qt 4.
 It had a simple light-weight user interface.
 It was more of a show-case for the Qt framework than a end-user product.
 It could be used as a regular browser and it did have features like tabs, history, bookmarks and custom user-CSS.
 It has not been developed or maintained in decades.

 - Brave Web BrowserBrave is a Chromium-based free software web browser for GNU/Linux, Windows (32 and 64-bit) and Mac OS.
 There are also mobile versions for Android and iOS.
 It's performance is within margin of error of other Chromium-based browsers like Google's Chrome.
 Other aspects are also the same, it is essentially the Google's Chrome web browser with different branding and some additional features like web advertisement and tracker blocking, a built-in crypto currency wallet and a opt-in rewards system where users can get paid cryptocurrency for viewing advertisements that are built right into the browser.
-It's overall alright.
+It's overall barely acceptable as a web browser, nothing more.
 Installation may be a bit tricky since no GNU/Linux distribution includes it in their repositories.

 - Comparison of Web Browsers

 Web browsers are the most used software on computers and phones today.
 Here's a look at the choices you have on Linux desktops and how they compare in terms of features and usability.

 - DissenterDissenter is a "Free Speech" web browser made by Gab Ai.
 It appears to be a fork of an old Brave version which itself was forked off an old Chromium version.
 It is available for Windows, macOS and there are .deb and .rpm versions for Linux.
 The Linux version is not very useful since it doesn't even run or produce a web browser window.